Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Leading Order Terms II: Emergence of

 \textit{Proof of (1)} Our starting point is the elementary estimate

 In view of Remark \ref{remark states}, it is sufficient to give estimates for pure states $\Psi \in \F$.
 In order to ease the notation, we shall drop the time variables $t_1,t_2 \in [0,t]$, together with the momentum labels $ k ,\ell \in \supp \hat V$.
-Letting $\Psi \in \F$, we find that